Tips for ACT Test

 7 Invaluable Tips for ACT Test Taking

 The ACT test is a standardized test that is used as a criterion for college admission in addition to a student's GPA, extra-curricular activities and other factors.
 Preparing for any standardized test follows more or less the same format.
-Some useful tips for ACT test are discussed here.
+Some useful tips for the ACT are discussed here.

 Tip 1: Studying the Pattern of the Test

 It is very important to analyze the pattern of the test and identify what sorts of topics are covered in the questions asked in that test.
-The ACT test comes in two formats which are ACT test (no writing) and ACT Plus Writing test.
+It comes in two formats which are ACT test (no writing) and ACT Plus Writing test.
 The Writing test is optional and students will have to check with their desired universities if it is a requirement for admission.
 ACT's official website is the best source to go to for finding out information about the test, its sections, the number of questions and content covered in the test.
-Tips for ACT test are also given in the website.
+Tips are also given in the website.
 The link to this website is: http://actstudent.org/testprep/descriptions/index.html.
 Basically, the test has four sections namely Mathematics, Science, English and Reading.
 There are 215 questions in the test in all.
 ACT Plus Writing test has an additional Writing question which is to be completed in 30 minutes.